Line 3 (Guangzhou Metro): Congestion

 In 2010, after the completion of Phase 2, Line 3 has become the most important north-south traffic artery in the urban area of Guangzhou.
 This is a far cry from the peripheral circulator line it was originally envisioned to be in the 1990s.
 Massive developments at the Zhujiang New Town CBD and strong population growth of Guangzhou as a whole, created unforeseen high demand and heavy congestion for the line which forced new B2 and B4 series six car trains to be ordered and existing B1 series three car trains were linked together to form six car sets, decades ahead of the original timeline.
 The new B2 and B4 series trains will have luggage racks to support Line 3's role as an airport rail link.
 The new trains gradually allowed the line to operate to its ultimate configuration of six car type B trains running just at two minute headways.
 Severe congestion continued to plague the line even at its ultimate design configuration as demand continued to increase.
 In June 2014, the maximum full load rate in the morning peak of the whole line of Line 3 was as high as 136%, appearing in the interval between Kecun Station and Guangzhou Tower Station.
 In 2015, with daily average ridership reaching over 1.5 million passengers per day, several rows of seats and all luggage racks where removed from all trains in an attempt to increase capacity.
 In June 2017, the ridership of Line 3 has grown to average over 2 million passengers per day.
 In March 2018, the whole line heading in the peak direction of the Zhujiang New Town CBD exceeded 100% capacity during the AM peak period with a maximum full load rate exceeding 120% in the section from Yantang Station to Guangzhou East Station on the Airport Line.
 The busiest section of Line 3 carries over 60,000 pphpd in 2018, multiples over the long term 20,000 pphpd volume projected during the Airport Line's construction.
 By 2020, the most congested section of Line 3 reached 150% capacity.
-Peak period headways have been reduced to every 1 minute 58 seconds and how reaches fleet and signal system capacities.
-The under construction Line 18 and proposed Line 26 is expected to relieve the congestion of Line 3.
+Peak period headways have been reduced to every 1 minute 58 seconds and now reaches fleet and signal system capacities.
+Line 18 and the proposed Line 26 are expected to relieve the congestion of Line 3.